jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 JFreeChart has the following dependencies:

 (a)  JRE/JDK 1.6.0 or higher - note that the previous release of JFreeChart worked with JRE/JDK 1.4.2 or later.
-It may be possible to get JFreeChart working on these older versions, but we are no longer actively checking.
+With a bit of hacking, it may be possible to get JFreeChart working on these older versions, but we are no longer supporting it.

 (b)  JCommon - version 1.0.0 or later.
-The runtime jar file (version 1.0.18) is included in the JFreeChart distribution.
+The runtime jar file (version 1.0.20) is included in the JFreeChart distribution.
 You can obtain the complete source code for JCommon from: